 Doral Performing Arts and Entertainment Academy (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
 The Schools charter is held by The Doral Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
-The governing body of the School is the board of directors of The Doral Academy, Inc., which is composed of four members and also governs other charter schools.
+The governing body of the School is the board of directors of The Doral Academy, Inc., which is composed of five members and also governs other charter schools.
 The board has determined no component units exist that would require inclusion in the School's financial statements.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter granted by the sponsoring District, the School Board of Miami-Dade County, Florida.
 The former charter between the district and Doral College, Inc. was amended and renewed under Doral Academy, Inc. for the remainder of the term.
-The current charter expires on June 30, 2030 and is renewable for an additional term pursuant to law and/or by a mutual written agreement between the School and the District.
-At the end of the term of the charter, the District may choose not to renew the charter under the grounds specified in the charter in which case the District is required to notify the School in writing at least 90 days prior to the charters expiration.
-During the term of the charter, the District may terminate the charter if good cause is shown.
+The current charter expires on June 30, 2030 and it can be renewed in accordance with law.
+A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

 The School is located in Doral, Florida for students from ninth through twelfth grades.
-These financial statements are for the year ended June 30, 2016, when approximately 394 students were enrolled for the school year.
+These financial statements are for the year ended June 30, 2018, when on average 393 students were enrolled for the school year.